The Humanities Dialogue

 What can be reclaimed?

-The Kaplan Humanities Institute invites departments and programs to partner with us in our a year-long series of conversations in 2020-2021 around the theme of WASTE.
+The Kaplan Humanities Institute will partner with Northwestern departments and programs in our year-long series of conversations around the theme of WASTE.

-- Event co-sponsorship – We will offer 6-8 co-sponsorships for speakers who will provide different perspectives on WASTE from any era, approach, or region;
+- Event co-sponsorship – for speakers who will provide different perspectives on WASTE from any era, approach, or region;

-- Course enhancement grants – We will be able to provide some funds for enriching related courses.
+- Course enhancement grants – We plan to provide funds for enriching related courses.

 Kate Brown, Professor of Science, Technology, and Society (MIT) and author of Manual for Survival: A Chernobyl Guide to the Future, will speak about points where history, science, technology, and bio-politics converge to create large-scale disasters and modern wastelands.

 Kate Orff (landscape architect and MacArthur winner) and Richard Misrach (renowned photographer) will reflect on the aftermath of their book Petrochemical America, which combines visuals and narratives of the Mississippi River industrial corridor to address environmental impact and social justice.